MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/3-use-whiteboard-map-support-journey.md

+# Exercise 1, Task 1: Use Copilot in Whiteboard to map the ideal customer support journey
+---
 As the Customer Service Manager at Lamna Healthcare Company, you’re tasked with leading a strategic initiative to design the ideal client support experience.
 Rather than focusing on documenting the current process, you want to begin with a clean slate.
 Your goal is to collaboratively envision what a seamless, efficient, and customer-centric support journey should look like from start to finish.
 Leadership wants to challenge assumptions and break free from legacy workflows that might be contributing to client frustration and internal inefficiencies.

 To facilitate this work, you’re using Microsoft 365 Copilot for Whiteboard to lead a highly visual, team-driven planning session.
 Your plan is to use Copilot to jumpstart the structure of the ideal clinic support case workflow.
 Together with your team, your goal is to identify each key stage, assign ownership, highlight potential pain points, and begin layering in improvements.
 The Whiteboard becomes a shared canvas where cross-functional perspectives can come together in real time, enabling rich conversation and alignment.